top of page

 He has contributed to world-class conferences and journals like CHI, CHI Play, DIS, IEEE VR, and the International Journal of Human-Computer Studies.
 He has also developed a significant portfolio of non-traditional research outputs (NTROs), which have been presented at esteemed institutions including the National Gallery of Victoria, and have received media attention at national and international levels.

-At Deakin, his research has concentrated on the interaction design of immersive and mixed-reality user experiences, enhanced by high-quality, strategic industry collaborations.
+His research has concentrated on the interaction design of immersive and mixed-reality user experiences, enhanced by high-quality, strategic industry collaborations.
 His research projects have had demonstrable impacts, such as the game-inspired user interface for the SPEE3D LightSPE3D metal 3D printer, developed with a team of students at RMIT University, and his award-winning collaboration with HYDAC.

 Stefan's scholarly pursuits are underpinned by three core competencies: the ability to conceive of research interventions that leverage interactive and playable screen experiences to solve real-world problems; the capacity to build effective transdisciplinary academic teams; and the skill to convert research results with commercial potential into tangible industry solutions.